turbovelocity/omg-its-the-first-fork-/howto.md

 11. Visit `username.github.io` to view your new website.
 Note that it can take up to 10 minutes for changes to your site to publish after you push the changes to Github.

+## 4. Yea!
+Check your New Site!

+If you do no other configuration, you will see a simple page with the title of your repository and a link to the README file.
+You can edit the README file to add

-## Changing the Title and Description
+## 5. Changing the Title and Description

 By default, the title of your site is `username.github.io`.
 You can change the title by editing the `_config.yml` file in your repository.
 You can also add a